Dungeon-Station/AdvancedFormationSystem-Plugin/Docs/AFS_Documentation.md

 | **`bool bBroken`**                           | Whether the formation is disbanded                  |
 | **`bool bDrawDebug`**                        | Whether to draw debug elements                      |

+##### **Rearrange Mode**

+OptimalMovement: Selects the best possible movement for each agent to achieve the new formation.

+MaintainSlot: Agents remain in their original slots.

+ForcedRotation: Agents rotate to face a new direction first, then moves to target location.

 #### **UFormationAgentComponent**

 A component added to actors to make them members of an AFormation.
 It enables centralized management and movement control as part of the formation.